Get a free, no obligation personal loan quote with rates as low as 6.99%

 You may have to wait up to 15 business days for a response from the ODSP office.

-Step 3 – The ODSP will contact you
+Step 3 – The ODSP Will Contact You

 After reviewing your application, the ODSP will contact you and arrange an intake interview.
 During this phase, they may ask you to provide additional documentation.

-Step 4 – Meet your caseworker
+Step 4 – Meet Your Caseworker

 You’ll meet with a caseworker from the ODSP to evaluate your application.
-They may ask you to supply additional documents to help them assess whether you’re eligible for the ODSP.
+They may ask you to supply additional documents to help them assess whether you’re eligible for ODSP.
 You’ll also sign a consent form to allow the ODSP to gather any further details they may need to verify about you.

-Once the meeting is complete, the caseworker will contact you within 15 days to inform you if you’re eligible for the ODSP.
+Once the meeting is complete, the caseworker will contact you within 15 days to inform you if you’re eligible for ODSP.

-Step 5 – Submit your Disability Determination Package
+Step 5 – Submit Your Disability Determination Package

 If you’re deemed eligible for income support, your caseworker will provide you with a disability determination package.
 The purpose of this report is to provide details on the status of your health and how your medical condition affects your daily life.